cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Network_Topology.md

 author: Unknown
 weight: 185
 pageID: 8362915
+aliases:
+ - /old/Network_Topology.html
 ---
 # Network Topology

-<span id="src-8362915_indexterm-5C84826D88826F4CC780DB9334D2EC60">In
-computer networks, </span>*topology* refers to the structure of interconnecting various nodes.
+In computer networks, *topology* refers to the structure of interconnecting various nodes.
 Some commonly used topologies in networks are star, hub and spoke, leaf and spine, and broadcast.

 ## Clos Topologies

-<span id="src-8362915_indexterm-A9FA8086C73E79BB672E7E805EC16CB0">In the
-vast majority of modern data centers, </span>[Clos or fat tree topology](http://en.wikipedia.org/wiki/Clos_network)<span id="src-8362915_indexterm-4219E896ED2974D4C3D0AB769C8D19C0">
-is very popular.
+In the vast majority of modern data centers, [Clos or fat tree topology](http://en.wikipedia.org/wiki/Clos_network) is very popular.
 This topology is shown in the figure below.
-It is also commonly referred to as </span>leaf-spine topology.
+It is also commonly referred to as leaf-spine topology.
 We shall use this topology throughout the routing protocol guide.

 ![/images/download/attachments/8362915/topology.png](/images/download/attachments/8362915/topology.png)